ViTAE-Transformer/Remote-Sensing-RVSA/Readme.md

 ## Updates

+### 2022.11.15

+The arXiv has been updated!

 ### 2022.11.06

-The paper has been accepted by IEEE TGRS.
+The paper has been accepted by IEEE TGRS!

 ### 2022.10.11